bartbartelds/obsidian-writing/_work/Outline.md

 Right now, Phi is working on an assassination.
 It's the biggest pay day she's had in a while, and she could use a break.
 And some actual food, instead of the synthetic slop she's been eating for the last weeks.
 Intel on the target was hazy at best.
 The customer, a business man named Seven, connected her to a vac addict called Druno.

-Vac is the oldest form of the vaccine for SARS-CoV-4, a
+Vac is the oldest form of the vaccine for SARS-CoV-4.
+With a little pinch of love.
+After the sixth pandemic rendered